 Black Friday deals under $50: Our favorite deals at Amazon, Walmart, Best Buy and more

 With supply chain snafus and more headaches looming over the holiday season, you don't want to put off your holiday shopping this year.
-Luckily, Black Friday sales have already started, with plenty of gifts on sale.
+Luckily, Black Friday sales are abundant this year, with plenty of great gifts on sale.

-Even if you've got a limited budget (or not) there are plenty of great gifts available under or around the $50 price point, and way before Black Friday.
+Even if you've got a limited budget (or not) there are plenty of great gifts available under or around the $50 price point on sale for Black Friday.
 If you're looking for great budget gift ideas, we've got you covered below, with great picks from Amazon, Walmart, Best Buy, It Cosmetics and more.
 They make for great holiday gifts that won't bust your budget.

 Amazon gift card deal: Buy $50, get $10 back